algosup/2022-2023-project-2-santa-time-Project-7-group/Documents/Functional_specs.md

 - It must be possible to search for locations using a search bar.
     - The search bar must draw its information from a database attached to the project, NOT an external API.
     - (optional) Geolocalisation button.
+    - (optional) Search suggestions.
 - The product must be able to calculate Santa's arrival time using the longitude obtained from the input address and the current time.
 - In addition to the remaining time, the website must also show Santa's exact arrival time while taking into account the user's timezone.
+- (optional) The website must exist in multiple languages and allow the user to change the language the website is displayed in.
+    - (optional) The website must detect the browsers language and display itself accordingly.

 ## Risks and Assumptions